Our Guide 101 to zippers in brief:

-One common issue is feeling wind through the zipper on your coat.
-You’ve spent all this money on a new winter coat but yet, you can feel the wind blowing through the zipper making you cold, of course you’re annoyed.
+One common issue is feeling the wind through the zipper on your coat.
+You’ve spent all this money on a new winter coat but you can feel the wind blowing through the zipper.
 What you have to remember is that a zipper is made of two pieces.
-Almost always, unless you’ve got taped zippers, there will always be a minuscule gap between the teeth where cold air may find its way through.
+Almost always, unless you’ve got taped zippers, there will be a minuscule gap between the teeth where cold air may find its way through.

 If you are really worried about wind blowing through your zipper, shop for coats that have storm flaps that protect the zipper like the Quartz Co.
-Kimberly for women or the Canada Goose Chateau for men.
+Jane Down Parka for women or the Vallier Toolo Down Parka for men.
 There are also some coats that will have a flap of fabric on the inside that lies flat against the zipper when closed so there is nowhere for cold air to penetrate.
 If you’re a picky person, be a picky shopper.

 Another issue that may arise with the zipper on your new coat is finding that it is always falling down.
 This too can be incredibly frustrating although isn’t something to cry over.
 While trying on potential purchases, it is always beneficial to move around in the ways you would while wearing the coat.

-Sometimes this issue can’t be avoided but some companies such as Arc’teryx have come up with technology to combat against this.
-Take the Fortrez Jacket by Ar’cteryx for example.
-The jacket is designed for climbing and there’s nothing worse than having a zipper constantly fall down when you’re trying to focus on the pitch ahead.
+Sometimes this issue can’t be avoided but some companies have come up with technology to combat this.
+Thanks to them, because there’s nothing worse than having a zipper constantly fall down when you’re trying to focus on the pitch ahead while climbing.

 The top few teeth on the zipper are covered with a series of bumps that make it difficult if not impossible, for the zipper to come open on its own.
 Talk about innovative!

-Other types of zippers are also available that have tiny little locking systems built in.
+Other types of zippers have tiny locking systems built in.
 Check out YKK’s collection of sliders and find a locking system that works for you.

 Luggage Zipper VS Jacket Zipper

 It’s no surprise that the zippers you find on travel packs and bags are a lot more heavy duty looking compared to the zippers found on a hoodie or a jacket.
-For starters, having a bulky pull tab flapping around on the chest of your hoodie doesn’t sounds too appealing and of course a fragile, coil zipper on your Patagonia 60L Black Hole Duffel won’t hold back all your travel goodies bursting at the seams.
+For starters, having a bulky pull tab flapping around on the chest of your hoodie doesn’t sounds too appealing and of course a fragile, coil zipper on your duffel bag won’t hold back all your travel goodies bursting at the seams.

 So what’s the difference between luggage zippers and apparel zippers?
-The main different will be the size and strength of the teeth and the second difference would be the size of the pull tab.
-There’s nothing worse than trying to close an over packed suitcase and having to tug on a minuscule pull tab.
+The main difference will be the size and strength of the teeth and the second difference would be the size of the pull tab.
+There’s nothing worse than trying to close an over-packed suitcase and having to tug on a minuscule pull tab.